apgv/frontend-maven-build/README.md

 * Tools are handeled by npm with dependencies defined in package.json
 * Application are handeled by bower with dependencies defined in bower.json

 npm is configured to automatically run bower.
-So `npm install` will run `bower install` behind the scenes.
+So after `npm install` is finished it will run `bower install`.

 ## Run the application
 To run the application you need